ArduPilot/ardupilot_wiki/common/source/docs/common-tbs-rc.rst

 Any Crossfire/ELRS compatible receiver can be used with ArduPilot.

-.. note::  ELRS (ExpressLRS) RC systems use the Crossfire protocol and are connected in a similar manner.
-However, ERLS telemetry does not provide bi-directional telemetry like Crossfire.
+.. note::  ELRS (ExpressLRS) RC systems use the CRSF protocol and are connected in a similar manner as Crossfire receivers.
 Also, on F4/F7 based autopilots the UART MUST be DMA enabled for reliable operation.
 Consult :ref:`common-autopilots`.

-If you do not wish to use telemetry then a **TBS Crossfire** receiver can be connected to the **RCIN** port using :ref:`SBUS <common-rc-systems>`.
+If you do not wish to use telemetry then the receiver can be connected to the **RCIN** port using :ref:`SBUS <common-rc-systems>`.
 You must configure the Receiver to output SBUS, of course.

 CRSF Receivers
 ==============

-If you wish to use telemetry then a TBS receiver can be connected to a UART utilizing the `CRSF <https://www.team-blacksheep.com/products/prod:crossfire_tx>`__ protocol.
+If you wish to use telemetry then a receiver can be connected to a UART utilizing the `CRSF <https://www.team-blacksheep.com/products/prod:crossfire_tx>`__ protocol.

 CRSF is a full-duplex protocol that supports integrated telemetry and a number of other features.
 Connect the RX pin of the UART to the CRSF TX pin of the CRSF device and vice versa.
 Currently a full-duplex UART connection is required.
 For best performance a UART with DMA capability on its RX port is desirable, but not required.
 A message will be displayed once on the GCS console, if connected to a UART without this capability on an F4/F7 based autopilot.